matter-labs/zksync-lite-docs/docs/api/sdk/java/interfaces.md

      * @param fee - Fee amount for paying the transaction
      * @param nonce - Nonce value
      * @param onchainAuth - Use authentication onchain
-     * @param timeRange - Timerange of validity of the transcation
+     * @param timeRange - Timerange of validity of the transaction
      * @return - Hash of the sent transaction in hex string */
     CompletableFuture<String> setSigningKey(TransactionFee fee, Integer nonce, boolean onchainAuth, TimeRange timeRange);